arkdevelop/arkdevelop.github.io/_posts/2021-05-07-dockerfile-security-guidance.md

 ## 1.2.
 Use Minimal Dockerfile
 ### 1.2.1.
 Use Minimal Base Image
 Images should be minimal and only include the necessary packages to successfully run the application.
-In doing so, the attach surface will be significantly reduced by removing unnecessary and potentially vulnerable packages.
+In doing so, the attack surface will be significantly reduced through removing unnecessary and potentially vulnerable packages.
 Aiding developers in this effort, multiple sources have developed base images that only include the core necessities.
-[Distroless](#) and [Alpine](#) are two of the most common and recommended base images to use for creating minimal containers.
+[Distroless](https://github.com/GoogleContainerTools/distroless) and [Alpine](https://hub.docker.com/_/alpine) are two of the most common and recommended base images to use for creating minimal containers.

 ### 1.2.2.
 Use Minimal Ports
 In addition to using minimal images, only necessary ports should be exposed.
 Use of the EXPOSE instruction will assist in outlining for users which ports are intended to be published.
 However, it is important to note that the EXPOSE instruction is purely for comment and/or documentation purposes.
 Therefore, it will not prevent exposure of additional ports at runtime.